TheGiraffe3/Jibauni/README.md

 I would welcome any help making this plugin.
 If possible, the things I need most help on are making ship and outfit sprites, preferably with .blend and .gimp files to go along.
 I have sprites for the Diba/Sheragi, but not the Jibauni.
 It would be nice if they followed a more uniform pattern than they do now.
-Sounds would also be appreciated.
+Sounds for Sheragi weapons/engines would also be appreciated.

-## Other notes

-Some of the Rebel Jibauni storyline may throw errors if you are not playing with the mainstream PR #6298.
-However, it is only used in one place and kills you if you have become a pirate, so I don't suppose that's a problem.